binfalse/binfalse.de/_posts/2016-07-29-generate-pdf-documents-on-smartphones-smartwatches-raspberry-pis-etc.md

 Using TEXPILE it is super easy to generate PDF document from every device with network access.
 You can for example export some sensor data as a nice table from your smartwatch, or some medic information as graphs and formulas from you fitbit, or create [tikz](http://mirrors.ctan.org/graphics/pgf/base/doc/pgfmanual.pdf)-images on a raspberry pi, you can even instantly generate new versions of an [EULA](https://en.wikipedia.org/wiki/End-user_license_agreement) on your google glasses...

+TEXPILE is free software and I am always super-happy when people contribute to open tools!
+Thus, go ahead and

+* Send comments, issues, and feature requests by creating a new ticket
+* Spread the tool: Tell your friends, share your thoughts in your blog, etc.
+* Propose new modifications: fork the repo -- add your changes -- send a pull request
+* Contribute more example code for other languages

+No matter if it's actual code extensions, more examples, bug fixes, typo corrections, artwork/icons: Everything is welcome!!